SteamInputWiki/SteamInputWiki/chapter-8/08_additional_resources.md

 * [r/SteamDeck](https://reddit.com/r/SteamDeck) Steam Deck subreddit
 * [r/SteamController Discord](https://discord.gg/0rbOrsYLYD69x2Sw) the official Discord server of the official subreddit
 * Steam Controller Community on Steam itself
-* Steam Input Valves own Steamworks documentation for Steam Input and the Controller.
+* Steam Input Valve's own Steamworks documentation for Steam Input and the Controller.

 If you run or know of any other communities that you think should be listed here, please feel free to reach out to get on here.